Do More With the Education Portal

 The CPN Department of Education now administers the consolidated CPN Tribal Scholarship via a user-friendly, online Education Portal.
+You may access the link to the Education Portal in our sidebar or by clicking the link below.

-The CPN Department of Education will administer the CPN Tribal Scholarship, a consolidated version of what was previously the Tribal Rolls, Housing, and Higher Education Scholarships.
+The CPN Department of Education administers the CPN Tribal Scholarship, a consolidated version of what was previously the Tribal Rolls, Housing, and Higher Education Scholarships.
 The Tribal Scholarship Program provides financial assistance for payment of tuition for Tribal members pursuing undergraduate or graduate degrees.
 Enrolled CPN tribal members who complete the application by the deadline and meet criteria will be eligible to receive up to $2,000 (full-time status) or $750 (part-time status) per semester.

 - Application opens: July 15 at 8 a.m.
 CT